 United Way's Community Giving Campaign in local workplaces is about bringing people together to tackle our community's most difficult issues because no one person or organization can do it alone.
-Whether you're a small business, major corporation, or even a nonprofit, you can join over 1,000 local businesses and organizations that run workplace campaigns each year.
+Whether you're a small business, major corporation or even a nonprofit, you can join more than 550 local businesses and organizations that run workplace campaigns each year.

 Participating in the United Way Community Giving Campaign in your workplace gives organizations and their employees the opportunity to learn about our community's needs and give them a convenient opportunity to get involved.